LucyChristmas/content-guidelines-/Otago_terminology.md

 - ✅ WITHOUT: Highlights included the President, an ancient yoga expert and a pen collector
 - (Use WITH if the President being an expert would cause confusion)

-**Web writing:** Commas affect screen reader vocalization for accessibility
+**Web writing:** Commas affect screen reader vocalisation for accessibility

 ### Colon :
 **Use to:**